-In an ideal situation data-informed feedback from humans-in-the-loop may combine concepts (ACDC, ABCD, DIDS, PEAS, OODA).
-Tuning or adapting outcomes to a desired level is often valuable for end-users and triggers adoption of concepts/tools (digital twins/cousins).
-Pre-setting desired outcomes are common in certain systems e.g., fuel-dependent optimization of turbines to limit release of greenhouse gases (GHG) to a pre-specified level.
+In an ideal situation data-informed feedback from humans-in-the-loop may combine a few concepts (ACDC, ABCD, DIDS, PEAS, OODA).
+Adjusting or adapting outcomes to a desired level is often valuable for end-users and triggers adoption of concepts.
+Pre-setting desired outcomes are not uncommon e.g., fuel-dependent optimization of turbines to limit release of greenhouse gases (GHG) to a pre-specified level.
 The retrosynthetic287 approach is a form of "backward planning and optimization" if system attributes are identifiable (parts, components, characteristics) and if each are associated with rigorous performance metrics.